ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 Let’s take a brief tour of NiFi’s HTML interface and explore some of its features that enable users to build data flows.

-NiFi’s HTML interface contains 5 main sections: The components toolbar, the actions toolbar, the management toolbar, the search bar and the help button.
+NiFi’s HTML interface contains 5 main sections: The **Components** toolbar, the **Actions** toolbar, the **Management** toolbar, the **Search** bar and the help button.
 The canvas is the area in which the data flow is built.
 View the image below for a visualization of these key areas.

 ![nifi_dataflow_html_interface](assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/nifi_dataflow_html_interface.png)